Rajarata University of Sri Lanka: Faculty of Agriculture (FA)

-A new curricular was designed with the objective of uplifting dry zone agriculture and awarded a B.Sc degree in Agriculture which is a four-year special degree.
+A new curricular was designed with the objective of uplifting dry zone agriculture and awarded a BSc degree in agriculture, which is a four-year special degree.

 The first batch of 17 students was recruited on 21 April 2001 under the patronage of the first dean of the Faculty of Agriculture at Puliyankulama Prof. S.H.
 Upasena.
 From that two comprehensive curriculum revisions were carried out in 2003 and 2006.
 The total annual intake is 100 students today.